 Every social media management plan must have a social media policy that is a ready reckoner for all staff.
 Your team needs to know how to handle different types of engagement, and personality styles.
 What to do when things go wrong, and when to escalate, refrain from the engagement or even block individuals.
-Haveing an effective policy is a cornerstone aspect to social media management.
+Having an effective policy is a key cornerstone of social media management.

 Social media can move at a frenetic pace, and some simple guidelines will let you know what to do and when.

 Advertising is essential for brand success on social media these days.
 If you desire to both grow your network, build your brand, and close sales then advertising is a must.
 You should not view advertising on social as campaign based, but rather as a continuous project of work.

 Tools ~ There are thousands of tools in the market today when it comes to social media management.
 From Hootsuite, Adobe Social, or Sprout Social.
 If you are searching for tools, then the variety of choice will not be a limitation, but could well be a distraction.